Neurofeedback therapy may help people with autism and ADHD.

 Neurofeedback, a subset of the broader category of biofeedback, trains people how to change the automatic functioning of their body.
 In both, sophisticated machines monitor physiological markers, such as breathing, heart rate, or electrical activity in the brain.
 Patients receive immediate information about such markers and are rewarded for meeting target changes.
 For example, someone might watch a short animation of kittens or fireworks as a reward after successfully slowing their heart rate.

-In neurofeedback, patients learn to alter the activity of various brain waves.
+In neurofeedback training, patients learn to alter the activity of various brain waves.
 The treatment hooks patients up to electroencephalogram machines, which measure activity in the brain via electrodes attached to the skin in various areas of your head.

 Neurofeedback may even help improve cognitive performance for the healthy.